• Skip to main content

 The moment I spotted this particular recipe, I immediately put it on my shortlist for recipes I wanted to make as soon as possible.

-As you probably already know, I'm a bread baking fool and I'm always looking for new and exciting ways to come up with the perfect 'slice' of heaven.
+As you may already know, I'm a bread baking fool and I'm always looking for new and exciting ways to come up with the perfect 'slice' of heaven.

 This recipe is close to that and it's basically guilt-free (if you're worried about your sugar intake), plus I upped the fiber quota by adding in some whole wheat flour.